hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - Unusual for its emphasis on dynamical systems, Lie algebra, Riemannian geometry, and the use of the Hamiltonian formulation; also covers numerical computation, chaotic advection, and even renormalization.
 This is what happens when a particle theorist writes about hydrodynamics.

 - Oded Regev, Orkan M. Umurhan, and Philip A. Yecko, 2016:  *Modern Fluid Dynamics for Physics and Astrophysics*.
 Graduate Texts in Physics.
 Springer.
-    - See the review by astrophysicist Giuseppe Lodato in the May 2017 issue of [Physics Today](https://physicstoday.scitation.org/doi/full/10.1063/PT.3.3559).
+    - This book is based on an Israeli graduate-level course.
+See the review by astrophysicist Giuseppe Lodato in the May 2017 issue of [Physics Today](https://physicstoday.scitation.org/doi/full/10.1063/PT.3.3559).

 - Michel Rieutord, 2015:  *Fluid Dynamics: An Introduction*.
 Graduate Texts in Physics.
 Springer.
     - A French astrophysicist's presentation of fluid dynamics; includes chapters on magnetohydrodynamics and kinetic theory.
 Provides solutions to exercises.